hillmanation/Python-IT-Tool/README.md

-# SDS User Management Tool
+# Python User Management Tool

-The SDS User Management Tool is a robust and user-friendly application designed to simplify user management tasks within your organization.
+The Python User Management Tool is a robust and user-friendly application designed to simplify user management tasks within your organization.
 Whether you're an IT administrator, system operator, or anyone responsible for user-related operations, this tool aims to streamline your workflow.

 ## Features